 Change to Full-time Summer SWS

-• The 40 percent savings requirement previously required under the full-time summer SWS employment option has been removed.
+■ The 40 percent savings requirement previously required under the full-time summer SWS employment option was eliminated in 2019-20.
+This policy will be continued in 2020-21.
 Please see Chapter 2 for more information.

 SWS Reserves